Soroush-Nasiri/Ap-Spring-05/README.md

 ## 📋 Course Overview

 This repository contains all assignments and projects for the **Advanced Programming** course, Spring 1405.
-The course covers core and advanced concepts in object-oriented.
+The course covers core and advanced concepts in object-oriented programming.

 ---